 THC and CBD have also both been found to help with reducing inflammation and inflammatory markers.
 This means that both these cannabinoids have the potential to help with inflammatory conditions such as rheumatoid arthritis, multiple sclerosis, colitis, inflammation-related cancers, asthma, diabetes, and more.
 While more research is needed to create well-tested cannabinoid treatments for these specific conditions, it is clear from the research that both THC and CBD have inflammation-reducing powers.

-Soothes Nausea and Vomiting
+CBD and THC Soothes Nausea and Vomiting

 Another popular use of these cannabinoids is in reducing nausea and vomiting.
 THC has long been known to help with nausea and has been studied in human cancer patients seeking to reduce nausea during chemotherapy treatments.
 Still, recent animal studies show that CBD may also be able to reduce nausea and vomiting.
 In these studies, mice treated with CBD (and a nausea-inducing stimulant) showed less vomiting and nausea related behavior.
 So while THC is better studied for nausea relief, CBD may also be a helpful treatment.